clsr/fun.py/README.md

 The patterns supplied as arguments to the **pattern** function are pairs (tuples or lists) in the format `(pattern, case)`.

-Additionally, the function produced by **pattern** has a method `add(pattern, value=None)`.
+Additionally, the function produced by **pattern** has a method `pattern(pattern, value=None)`.
 That can be used to add new patterns.
-If the `value` parameter of this method is supplied, the pattern is added immediately and nothing is returned.
+If the `value` parameter of this method is supplied, the pattern is added immediately.
 Otherwise, it returns a function that takes that value as the parameter and adds the pattern once it's called.
 This way, it can be used as a decorator.
+Both `.pattern(pattern, value)` and `.pattern(pattern)(value)` return the original pattern matching function, so `.pattern` calls can be chained and the function decorated with `.patter(pattern)` can have the same name as the pattern matching function to avoid creating a new variable.

 The `pattern` is matched in the following order: